aryan308/SoftwareSupportAgent/README.md

-2. Identifying Relevant Files from the Codebase
+**2. Identifying Relevant Files from the Codebase**
 Description:
 After breaking down the query, the system determines which code files are most relevant to each component of the issue (error messages, system information, possible causes, and troubleshooting steps).

 Expected Output:
  A JSON object mapping support components to relevant file paths.
 Example Input: